pulse-framework/pulse/README.md

 # Pulse

-**WARNING STILL IN DEVELOPMENT**
-To see what is ready to use at this stage, read PROGRESS.md
+**WARNING STILL IN DEVELOPMENT** Features that are not working yet are marked as "coming soon".
+If you wish contribute and you understand what is needed to build one of these features, reach out via an issue, twitter dm @jamiepine or Discord jam#0001

 Pulse is an application logic library for reactive Javascript frameworks with support for VueJS, React and React Native.
 Lightweight, modular and powerful, but most importantly easy to understand.